Skip to main content

 Recycling Logo

-As Villanova University Waste & Recycling looks ahead to the future and establishes new goals, we will always recognize our humble beginnings, learn from the successes of the past three decades, and harness the positive energy burning throughout the Villanova community that was initiated by the first small spark of change.
+As Villanova University Waste & Recycling looks ahead to the future and establishes new goals, we will always recognize our humble beginnings, learn from the successes of the past three and a half decades, and harness the positive energy burning throughout the Villanova community that was initiated by the first small spark of change.